 Plumber’s Putty Vs Silicone

-Many people want to know the best option: plumber’s putty vs silicone.
-Which situation is best for using each one?
+Many people want to know the best option: plumber’s putty or silicone.
+Which situation is best for using each?

-Plumber’s putty should be used when you don’t need a permanent bond but are looking for a watertight seal.
-For example, using it on a drain can be a good option.
+The plumber’s putty should be used when a permanent bond is not needed, but a watertight seal is desired.
+It can be a good option for a drain.

 Silicone is commonly used and could be better if you seek a more permanent solution.
 For example, the silicone used to seal outdoor plumbing fixtures is more substantial.
-Marble, granite sinks and those with porous surfaces will best be served with silicone than a plumber putty.
+Silicone best serves marble, granite, and sinks with porous surfaces rather than plumber putty.

 Need a Plumbing Service?